 Optional question: This section should only be used to convey information not addressed elsewhere in your application, for example, completion of supplemental coursework, employment gaps, academic issues, etc. Feel free to use bullet points where appropriate.

 2019/20 essay question analysis

 Short answer prompts

-Similar to what other schools ask for regarding your career goal, you can likely borrow much from those essays.
-The slight difference is that this question only asks for short-term goals, so focus on explaining what you hope to accomplish 1-5 years after graduation.
+This question is similar to what other schools ask for regarding your career goal, so you can likely borrow much from those essays.
+The slight difference is that this question only asks for short-term goals; focus on 1-5 years after graduation.
 Don’t spend more than 100 words explaining this, as the key area to differentiate you from other candidates will be explaining why this is the right choice for you.
-Keep explanations concise, and make sure you highlight 2-3 core characteristics about you that make you the right choice to pursue this goal.
+Keep explanations concise, and make sure you highlight 2-3 core characteristics about you that make you the right applicant to pursue this goal.